Healthdirect Free Australian health advice you can count on.

 If you're concerned about your vitamin D levels, see your doctor about getting a vitamin D test.

-Is a vegetarian diet safe for my child?
+Is a vegetarian or vegan diet safe for my child?

-Before putting children, especially babies and toddlers, on a vegetarian or vegan diet, talk to your doctor, child health nurse or dietitian to ensure they get all the nutrients they need.
+Before starting your child, baby or toddler, on a vegetarian or vegan diet, talk to your doctor, child health nurse or dietitian to make sure they get all the nutrients they need.

 What about meat alternatives?